MarkLaVenia/rockr/README.md

 ### Best album cumulative votes aggregated by band, based on final polls

-This plot uses the `album_votes` variable as the plotted metric.
+This plot uses a rolling sum of the `album_votes` variable as the plotted metric.

 <p align="center">